Olegt0rr/WebServiceTemplate/CONTRIBUTING.md

 - [black](https://github.com/python/black/) to make sure your code is correctly formatted.

-- [ruff](https://github.com/charliermarsh/ruff) used to replace Flake8 (plus dozens of plugins), isort, pydocstyle, yesqa, eradicate, pyupgrade, and autoflake
+- [ruff](https://github.com/charliermarsh/ruff) used to replace Flake8 (plus dozens of plugins), isort, pydocstyle, yesqa, eradicate, pyupgrade, and autoflake.

 - [mypy](https://github.com/python/mypy) to check that your types correctly assigned and used.